johnBartos/Resource-Monitor-Visualization/README.md

 1. Discrepancy between real CPU load and load represented on the graph
 2. Potential miss of alarm periods
-    - If the CPU load spikes and it's missed due to network delay, an alarm could be triggered improperly/resolved because `startDate` was not reset
+    - If the CPU load spikes and it's missed due to network delay, an alarm could be triggered/resolved improperly because `startDate` was not reset

-I believe this could be solved by collect the load server-side at set intervals, map it in a table, and serve the load mapped to request time.
+I believe this could be solved by collecting the load server-side at set intervals, map it in a table, and serve the load mapped to request time.